zhangtaolab/DNALLM/ui/README.md

 Number of Labels: 2
 Label Names: Not promoter, Core promoter
 Threshold: 0.5
-Description: Predict whether a DNA sequence is a core promoter in plants.
+Description: Infer whether a DNA sequence is a core promoter in plants.
 ```

 ## 📋 Configuration Parameters